ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 Smaller/single purpose components are generally much easier to wrap your head around.

 When I first started doing this component style, I broke things out into components for no reason.
 That made things feel clunky and the usefulness of components wasn't making sense.
-When I started to feel like I had trouble seeing the flow of logic through a form with a ton of methods I broke off parts into separate ideas.
+When the logic flow through a form with a ton of methods started feeling funny: I broke the form into components with separate ideas.
 The components can talk to each other through `riot.observables` with `observable.trigger('some_event', {some: 'data'})` and `observable.on('some_event', function(some_data){})`.